cs3216/cs3216.github.io/assignments/facebook.md

 page views.

 *P.S.
-The creators of NUSMods are CS3216 alumni and some of your classmates might have even contributed to the development of NUSMods.
+The creators of NUSMods are CS3216 alumni and some of your classmates have even contributed to the development of NUSMods.
 You have chosen the right module!*

 This is the kind of story we want you to experience while developing on Facebook – a unique and successful relationship with real users.